Decentralized Best-Response-Based Learning in Two-Player Zero-Sum Stochastic Games: A Finite-Sample Analysis: Two-Player Zero-Sum Stochastic Games

-In view of Eq. (\ref{eq:minimax_reformulate3}), we need to solve a matrix game with payoff matrix $\mathcal{T}^i(v_t^i)(s)$ for each state $s$ and then update the value of the game (i.e., $\hat{v}$) to $v_{t+1}^i(s)$.
-In light of Algorithm \ref{algo:matrix_fast}, we already know how to solve matrix games with independent learning.
-Thus, what remains to do is to combine Algorithm \ref{algo:matrix_fast} with Eq. (\ref{eq:minimax_reformulate3}).
+In view of \eqref{eq:minimax_reformulate3}, minimax value iteration may be understood as a two-step procedure.
+For each state $s$, one first solves a zero-sum matrix game with payoff matrix $[\mathcal{T}^i(v_t^i)](s)$, and then updates the value of the game to $v_{t+1}^i(s)$.
+In light of Algorithm \ref{algo:matrix_fast}, we already know how to perform payoff-based learning in matrix games.
+Thus, what remains to do is to combine Algorithm \ref{algo:matrix_fast} with (\ref{eq:minimax_reformulate3}).
 This leads to Algorithm \ref{algo:stochastic_game}.